openfaas/docs/docs/openfaas-pro/scale-to-zero.md

 ## Installation

-Scale to Zero is enabled automatically when you install OpenFaaS Pro with helm, see [the helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas).
+Scale to Zero is enabled automatically when you install OpenFaaS Pro with helm and set `autoscaler.enabled: true`.
+You can see a sample configuration for [OpenFaaS Pro](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/values-pro.yaml) here.

 !!! info "Remember faas-idler?"